Belsen Was a Gas: Release history

-On most versions of the album, the live version is listed in grammatically-incorrect German, using Gothic script, as "Einmal Belsen war vortrefflich" and Biggs' version is "Einmal Belsen war wirklich vortrefflich".
+On most versions of the album, the live version is listed in grammatically-incorrect German, using Gothic script, as "Einmal Belsen war vortrefflich" (roughly, "Once Belsen was excellent") and Biggs' version is "Einmal Belsen war wirklich vortrefflich" (roughly, "Once Belsen was really excellent").
 The first UK sleeve gave the titles as "Belsen Was a Gas" and "Belsen Vos a Gassa".

 The Sex Pistols (2002) box set includes another live version of "Belsen Was a Gas" on disc 3.
-This version was recorded on January 10, 1978 at the Longhorn Ballroom, Dallas, Texas.
+This version was recorded on January 10, 1978 at the Longhorn Ballroom, Dallas, Texas, a concert that was filmed and has been released on home video.
+The Longhorn version of the song is notable for Lydon sneering "Join the army!" in the song's closing tirade.

-The song was played by The Sex Pistols at the Crystal Palace Silver Jubilee show in 2002 when they played all of their catalogue in one night.
+"Belsen Was a Gas" was played by The Sex Pistols at the Crystal Palace Silver Jubilee show in 2002 when they played all of their catalogue in one night.
 When The Sex Pistols reformed for a reunion tour of the U.S. in 2003, after the start of the Iraq War, they performed an adapted version of the song, called "Baghdad Was a Blast", as an attack on President George W. Bush's policies in the region.
 At the first of the band's Brixton Academy shows in November 2007, the song was performed in a further adapted version, this time as "Brixton Was a Blast".

-Public Image Ltd performed the song in concert from 1978 to 1979 in a set that mostly featured work from the band's first album, Public Image: First Issue.
-At the Kings Hall in Manchester in 1979 John Lydon introduces the song by saying "the next one is sarcasm, in case you get it wrong."
+John Lydon's successor band, Public Image Ltd, performed the song in concert from 1978 to 1979 in a set that mostly featured work from the band's first album, Public Image: First Issue (1978).
+At the Kings Hall in Manchester in 1979, Lydon introduced the song by saying, "The next one is sarcasm, in case you get it wrong."
 On a recording of the December 1978 Rainbow Theatre concert he responds to crowd complaints by saying "if you make as much fuss about the next fucking bus you've got to wait for, you might be better off, know what I mean?"

 Vicious performed and released a version on his solo album, Sid Sings, introduced on the album as "[written] by Sid Vicious!".

 Cover versions of the song have been performed and recorded live and in studio by bands including British punk group the Exploited who played theirs as early as 1983.
 Chaos UK also covered the song.
 The song was covered in 1996 by the neo-Nazi skinhead band No Remorse.